moon7-io/moon7-signals/README.md

 hub.dispatch("ready");  // No payload needed for void events
 ```

-## Sources
+## Source Factory Functions

-The library provides source factory functions to create streams from various data sources:
+The library provides a number of source factory functions for convenience, allowing you to create streams from various data sources, such as from DOM EventTargets, or other EventEmitters.

 ```typescript
 import {